 How to Identify a Rampart General Pre-Cast System

 These systems are located in developments throughout California.
-Ramparts can be found in homes constructed anywhere from the mid-1960s to the late 1980s and even early 1990s.
+Ramparts can be found in homes constructed anywhere from the mid-1960s to the early 1990s.

 The chimneys (with few exceptions) will look like an off-white color brick.
 Some homeowners may think it’s a painted brick but in fact it’s the color of the calcium aluminate cement.
 If it’s a different color than the off-white, someone has painted the chimney.

 The chimneys (with few exceptions) will be located on an exterior wall of the home.
 That’s because the chimney was tilted up into place.

 In many cases, the exterior chimney appears to have a very narrow chimney above the shoulders of the chimney, much narrower than a masonry chimney.

-These systems can be found primarily in Southern California although there are indications that the systems may be found in other states as well.
+These systems can be found primarily in Southern California as well as throughout California and may be found in other states as well.
 In San Diego County, we have found patches of them in Imperial Beach, Chula Vista, Paradise Hills, Spring Valley, Lemon Grove, El Cajon, Fletcher Hills, San Carlos, Del Cerro, Santee, Tierrasanta, Scripps Ranch, Mira Mesa, Rancho Penasquitos, San Marcos, Escondido, Oceanside and Encinitas.